jimmyginga/node-jwt-api/readme.md

 *  List post [/posts] - GET
 ``http://localhost:3003/api/posts``

-return a array with posts registed
+return an array with posts registed
 ___

 **Note: the routes belows needs a user token to works**